andrin187/DataDrivenInsights-CompetitiveGaming/Data Cleaning & Transformation .md

 <img width="510" alt="Screenshot 2024-12-15 at 9 15 43 PM" src="https://github.com/user-attachments/assets/72b5f051-4941-46d8-ad52-4af6be3407ff" />  <space>

-When exploring the dataset farther it can be seen that the variables `win %`, `pick %`, `ban %`, and `role %` are actually strings and not floats.
+When exploring the dataset farther it can be seen that the variables `Win %`, `Pick %`, `Ban %`, and `Role %` are actually strings and not floats.
 This will make these values incompatable for future calculations and therefore must be transformed before farther analysis.
 First, let’s update the dataset to remove the ‘%’ from the values and then modify the columns.

 ```sql